sutoiku/puffin/EDDI.md

 SELECT THROUGH 'https://myPuffinDB.com/' * FROM remoteTable;
 ```

-With that syntax, `remoteTable` is local to `https://myPuffinDB.com/`, which itself is nothing more than an HTTP endpoint exposing a query engine's API.
-Initially, this query engine will only use the SQL syntax, but it should be possible to support complementary query syntaxes down the road, such as the upcoming [Graph Query Language](https://www.gqlstandards.org/) (GQL), while offering the ability to nest one into the other, in both correlated and uncorrelated fashions.
+With that syntax, `remoteTable` is local to `https://myPuffinDB.com/`, which itself is nothing more than an HTTP endpoint exposing DuckDB's query API.
+Initially, this remote query engine will only use the SQL syntax, but it should be possible to support complementary query engines and syntaxes down the road, such as the upcoming [Graph Query Language](https://www.gqlstandards.org/) (GQL), while offering the ability to nest one into the other, in both correlated and uncorrelated fashions.

 While similar results could be achieved with alternative syntaxes, using a `SELECT THROUGH` statement would allow this kind of query: